Your Guide to Understanding Consumer Proposals in Canada

 - The debtor is required to take two counselling sessions.

 The Consumer Proposal Process – How Does a Consumer Proposal Work?

 The consumer proposal process begins by meeting with a licensed insolvency trustee, who is known as a consumer proposal administrator when you enter into a proposal to creditors to deal with your debt.

-If you are unable to repay all of the unsecured debt that you owe but have a steady job and income you could find that a consumer proposal is a viable alternative to bankruptcy.
+If you are unable to repay all of the unsecured debt that you owe but have a steady job and income you could find that a debt proposal is a viable alternative to bankruptcy.